LukeI50/Horse-Site/README.md

 </details>
 <br>

-Ultimately, we ended up chosing the colours shown below.
+We ended up chosing the colours shown below.
 They were picked based on the Piebald horse coat colour with some additional off-white and gray colours to fill in gaps.

 <details>
   <summary>Colour Palette</summary>